Atea Pharmaceuticals

 Technology Platform

-A proprietary platform of oral purine nucleos(t)ide prodrugs designed to inhibit the highly conserved viral RNA-dependent RNA polymerase (RdRp), offering a high barrier to resistance and potential for pan-genotypic activity across multiple RNA viruses.
+Proprietary platform of purine nucleos(t)ide prodrugs designed to inhibit the highly conserved viral RNA-dependent RNA polymerase (RdRp), enabling oral therapies with a high barrier to resistance for RNA viruses.

 Pipeline